 Medication or surgery may be used to manage the disease if the artery is narrowed between 50% and 70%.
 If the patient has symptoms with narrowing between 50% and 69%, more aggressive treatment such as surgery may be required over medication alone.
 Surgery is usually the first line of treatment in individuals with carotid narrowing of more than 70%.4

 If surgery is determined to be the best course of action, the intervention most often used is a procedure called carotid endarterectomy.
-During this procedure, a surgeon makes an incision in the neck and cleans out and removes any plaque buildups that are clogging the artery.4
+During this procedure, a surgeon makes an incision in the neck and cleans out and removes any plaque buildup clogging the artery.4

 If a patient is unable to have a carotid endarterectomy, another surgical intervention called carotid angioplasty and stenting procedure may be performed.
 During this surgery, a catheter is placed inside a blood vessel in the groin and is threaded up to the carotid artery.
 A balloon is then placed inside the artery and used to widen it so that a mesh stent can be placed inside the artery.
 The stent keeps the artery open and allows for adequate blood flow to the brain.4

-The treating physician will determine the percentage of narrowing and the severity of the disease as well as the best course of treatment.
+The treating physician will determine the percentage of narrowing and the severity of the disease, as well as the best course of treatment.4

 Panoramic Radiograph versus CBCT

 A PAN radiograph is a two-dimensional image, and a CBCT is a three-dimensional image.
 A PAN used to be used more frequently than three-dimensional imaging in dentistry, but CBCT has continued to gain popularity over recent years.
 Part of this is due to the fact that there are limitations to two-dimensional radiographs.
 For example, images may be enlarged, distorted, and superimposed.
-The accuracy in a CBCT image is much higher compared to a PAN image because it utilizes the more precise three-dimensional technology.6
+A CBCT image’s accuracy is much higher than a PAN image because it utilizes more precise three-dimensional technology.6

 While CBCT provides more valuable information, it does expose a patient to a higher level of radiation than a PAN, so the clinician should always weigh the risk versus benefit for the patient and limit a patient’s radiation exposure.6